nuuuwan/news_lk3_data/README.md

 *2024-04-30 21:42:00* · [`adaderanalk`](https://www.adaderana.lk/news/98944/fuel-prices-reduced) · `en`

 The Ceylon Petroleum Corporation (Ceypetco) has reduced its fuel prices to be in effect from midnight today (30).

+UPDATE: Against this backdrop, Lanka Indian Oil Corporation (LIOC) too has decided to drop its prices, mirroring the state-owned oil company’s move.

 ◼️